paras55/documentation_writer_agent_team/README.md

-# 🧠 AI-Powered Technical Documentation Automation
+# 🧠 Technical Documentation AI Agent Team

 This project automates the generation of technical documentation using a multi-agent AI workflow.
 It simulates a complete research, execution, and writing pipeline based on user queries — ideal for guides, how-tos, and tutorials.